Updated: Sep 27, 2022

 In addition to my kids, yoga is my reminder to be grateful every day.
 It’s a direct connection with spirit, and it enhances my awareness of the goodness already around us.

 As an everyday reminder to practice gratitude, my yoga mat is rolled out at the foot of my bed.
 Who needs a red carpet when you have a yoga mat?
-A home yoga practice is not judgmental, and no one is looking.
+A home yoga practice is not judgmental.
+No one is watching you practice.
+It's just for you.

 What do you cherish most in your life?
 Start creating your own ripple effect of gratitude so that you can pave the way for others to do the same.